mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ]
 ```

-In the case above I'd take `[2,2], [2,5]` in the last row and `[5,5]` in the first one with a total height of 10, the optimal is 7
+In the case above, I'd take `[2,2], [2,5]` in the last row and `[5,5]` in the first one with a total height of 10; the optimal is 7
 so I think that the greedy approach won't work.

-**Brainstorm brute force**: For a brute for solution I'd put some books in a shelf and then attempt to put the remaining books
+**Brainstorm brute force**: For a brute-force solution, I'd put some books on a shelf and then attempt to put the remaining books
-in the next shelf and so on recursively, in the recursion I'd have a parameter `i` that's would tell me where to start in the array
+in the next shelf and so on recursively, in the recursion, I'd have a parameter `i` that's would tell me where to start in the array
-of books, to decide how many books I can put in a shelf I'd also need an accumulator that keeps track of the current width sum
+of books, to decide how many books I can put on a shelf I'd also need an accumulator that keeps track of the current width sum

 **Optimized brute force width dp**:
 I see that the solution above will create cases where we're trying to solve the problem with the same parameters
-again, I think we can use DP and the recurrence would be:
+again, I think we can use DP, and the recurrence would be:

 ```text
 T(i) = min(max(height[i], height[i+1], ..., height[i+k]) + T(k + 1))   from i = 0 up to i = books.size()